 E

-POLICY ON INVESTMENTS
+POLICY ON INVESTMENTS EFFECTIVE DECEMBER 1, 2015

 Authority

 This investment policy is developed pursuant to Financial Regulation 4.10 that provides authority for the Director General to make short-term investments of money not needed for immediate requirements in accordance with the Organization’s investment policy as approved by the Member States, and Financial Regulation 4.11 that provides authority for the Director General to make long-term investments of monies standing to the credit of the Organization in accordance with the Organization’s investment policy as approved by the Member States.
 The investment policy also takes into consideration Financial Rule 104.10 (a) which delegates to the Controller the authority to make and prudently manage investments in accordance with the investment policy as approved by the Member States.